Online Course Production

 Jason Karp, College of Computing and Informatics.

-A course refresh consists of online courses or programs previously developed in collaboration with a faculty member and instructional designer after Fall 2020.
+A rapid refresh consists of online courses or programs developed in collaboration with a faculty member and an instructional designer, or of courses developed independently by a faculty member and taught successfully multiple times online.
 A course is automatically considered for a refresh three (3) years after the original development.
-Three years after an online course has been developed, the Digital Learning Production Team recommends courses for a refresh.
 This process ensures that courses are kept up-to-date with the latest content changes, online best practices, and technology.

-Utilizing OLC’s new Quality Scorecard, we can provide feedback on existing online courses with targeted areas for revision.
-This unstipended process focuses input on areas of highest student impact in online classes as well as areas for revision that can have a positive impact on faculty grading load and online course management and facilitation.
+Using our custom Student Ready Checklist, based on the Online Learning Consortium’s new Quality Scorecard, we can provide feedback on existing online courses or faculty-developed course drafts and identify targeted areas for revision.
+This no-stipend process focuses input on the areas with the greatest student impact in online classes, as well as on areas for revision that can positively affect faculty grading load and online course management and facilitation.

 Interested in Learning More?